alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 >
 > Use `Result<TSuccess, TError>` when absence needs a reason (e.g., user lookup: `NotFound` vs `PermissionDenied` vs `DatabaseError`).

-These steps are sequential: step 2 depends on step 1. `Result` models this fail-fast flow.
+`Result` models this fail-fast flow.

 ### Why return a `Result` at all?
 Returning `Result<TSuccess, TError>` makes expected failure explicit in the type system instead of hiding it in `null` or the call stack.